 Pictured Recipe: Blueberry-Almond Chia Pudding

 When it comes to weight loss, fiber is king.
 It's satiating because it slows digestion and keeps us feeling fuller longer.
 This is super important when we're cutting back on calories, a common approach to weight loss.
-Consuming a serving of chia seeds, roughly two tablespoons, satisfies a whopping 40 percent of daily fiber needs.
+Consuming a serving of chia seeds, roughly 2 tablespoons, satisfies a whopping 40% of daily fiber needs.
 And they're easy to incorporate into meals, especially breakfast and snacks, with foods like breakfast pudding, berry jam and energy balls.
-Bonus—chia seeds are one of the best foods to help you go number 2!
+Bonus—chia seeds are one of the best foods to help you go No. 2!

 Related: Healthy Gut Tonic with Chia

 The Dietary Guidelines for Americans recommends consuming two servings of seafood each week because it contains essential fatty acids that we can only get through our diet.
 In addition to supporting heart and brain health, omega-3 fatty acids found in fish like salmon, sardines and tuna may help to reduce body fat.
 Seafood is also high in protein to help curb hunger, keeping us full for hours.
 Fresh fish is great, but can be pricy to purchase every week.
 Consider frozen fish fillets or shrimp, which tend to be less expensive, and don't overlook canned seafood to whip up easy salmon patties, quick sardine toast or a classic niçoise salad.